 It would be inefficient to re-type documents manually into electronic forms and then convert them into PDFs.
 The solution to this is to scan them using an electronic scanning device.
 Like the PDF writer, a scanner "digitally captures" the image of the physical document into an electronic form.
 A scanner doesn't reconstruct the character of every word when it creates this scanned image, rather, it takes a "snap-shot" of the document.
 This snap-shot is then turned into a PDF by using software integrated with the scanner.
 The result is a scanned PDF document.

 However, even though the image may be a document that contains words, the computer recognizes those words only as "images" that it displays without any information structure behind it.
 If you try to text search the document, the PDF search engine won't yield any results.

 To convert scanned PDF documents into an editable format, OCR (Optical Character Recognition) software is required to analyze the "image" of each character and match it to an electronic character-based file.
 Because of this, it is much more difficult to determine that the character "recognized" by the OCR software is, indeed, the character on the scanned document.

 One should note that the quality of the OCR output is affected by issues such as poor image quality of the scanned document, a mixture of fonts used in the scanned documents, and italicized or underlined fonts, which may blur the quality and shape of individual characters.

 Finding a PDF Converter that handles image PDFs and converts them accurately is difficult.
-However, software such as the professional version of Able2Extract can handle image PDFs, as well as native PDFs.
+However, software such as the professional version of Able2Extract can handle image PDFs, as well as native PDFs with precision.